Maple Old Fashioned

 This maple old fashioned is a sweet take on a classic cocktail that’s perfect for cozy fall and winter nights.

 Out with the old and in with the new.
-This old fashioned with maple syrup puts a sweet spin on the classic cocktail.
-Perfect for cold winter nights or any time you’re looking for a dessert-like nightcap.
+This old fashioned with maple syrup puts a sweet spin on the classic cocktail and has quickly become one of my favorite drinks to sip any time of the year.
+But it is especially perfect for cold winter nights or when you’re looking for a dessert-like nightcap.

 What This Recipe Entails